DanielKiani/Portfolio-Optimization-with-Deep-Reinforcement-Learning/README.md

 * **Highest Returns:** It achieved the highest Total Return (**39.23%**) and CAGR (**12.25%**), outperforming the Buy & Hold baseline by a significant margin.
 * **Higher Risk:** This performance came at the cost of the highest volatility (**27.47%**), making it a strategy suited for aggressive investors willing to tolerate larger price swings for maximum gain.

-### 📉 The Failure of Standard Architectures

-Interestingly, the standard Multi-Layer Perceptron (MLP) versions of PPO and TD3 failed to beat the simple Buy & Hold baseline.
-They suffered the lowest returns and the deepest drawdowns.
-This stark contrast with the success of the Transformer model highlights that for complex financial time-series, **network architecture is just as critical, if not more so, than the choice of RL algorithm itself.**

 ---

 ## 🧠 Comparative Analysis of Agent Strategies